menatwork-ia/slideItMoo/README.md

             // Set autoSlide in milliseconds
             'autoSlide' => 1000,

             // Set sliding direction.
-Possible is -1 or 1
+Optional is -1 or 1
             'elementDirection' => -1,

-            /**
-             * Set boolean show bullits.
+            // Set boolean show bullits.
 If your "itemsVisible" and "elementsSlide"
-             * are not one but the same number and the result of the division from this
+            // are not one but the same number and the result of the division from this
-             * and all elements to slide is an integer.
+            // and all elements to slide is an integer.
 The bullits whould be splittet.
-             */
             'showBullets' => TRUE,

-            /**
-             * Set the possibility to slide with mousewheel */
-            'mouseWheelNav' => TRUE,
+            // Set the possibility to slide with mousewheel 'mouseWheelNav' => TRUE,

-            /**
-             * Set to slide vertical
+            // Set to slide vertical
-             */
             'slideVertical' => TRUE,

-            /**
-             * Set sliding effects
-             */

             // Set boolean to enable effects.
 If 'effectTransition' and 'effectEase'
             // is not set this has no effect 'autoEffectTransition' => '',

             // Set effect transition.
-Possible options are 'Quad', 'Cubic', 'Quart',
+Optional options are
-            // 'Quint', 'Sine', 'Expo', 'Circ', 'Bounce', 'Back', 'Elastic' 'effectTransition' => 'Quad',
+            // 'Quad', 'Cubic', 'Quart', 'Quint', 'Sine', 'Expo', 'Circ', 'Bounce', 'Back', 'Elastic' 'effectTransition' => 'Quad',

             // Set effect ease.
-Possible options are 'In', 'Out', 'InOut' 'effectEase' => '',
+Optional options are 'In', 'Out', 'InOut' 'effectEase' => '',
         );

-        $arrConf = array_merge($arrNecessaryConf, $arrPossibleConf);
+        $arrConf = array_merge($arrRequiredConf, $arrOptionalConf);

         $objSlider = new slideItMoo($arrConf);
         $this->Template->script = $objSlider->parse();
-        $this->Template->showControls = $arrPossibleConf['showControls'];
+        $this->Template->showControls = $arrOptionalConf['showControls'];
-        $this->Template->containerId = $arrNecessaryConf['containerId'];
+        $this->Template->containerId = $arrRequiredConf['containerId'];
-        $this->Template->itemsSelector = $arrPossibleConf['itemsSelector'];
+        $this->Template->itemsSelector = $arrOptionalConf['itemsSelector'];
     }

 }?>